The options at Settings > Channels > Engagement Rules & Categories allows you to control limits on messages sent to subscribers.

-"Sports news"—a category that limits the category to only send to users who are included in a Sports News Subscriber segment.
+"Sports news"—a category that only allows sending messages to users included in a Sports News Subscriber segment.

 To create a new engagement category, click Create Category.

-Give your category a Name that makes it easy to identify what the category should be used for.
+Give your category a Name that makes it easy to identify what the category will be used for.

-You have the option to select one of your existing user segments and apply to the category or send to your whole user base (select Everybody from the drop dow menu).
+You can select one of your existing user segments and apply it to the category or send it to your whole user base (select Everybody from the dropdown menu).
 If you select a segment, only users in that segment will receive messages from campaigns if the engagement category is applied.

 This should be used with extreme caution and in compliance with consumer data protection laws like GDPR.